-The Bespoke Tailoring Process
+Your Guide to the Bespoke Tailoring Process

-At Götrich we tailor every garment bespoke for you.
+At Götrich & Co we tailor every garment bespoke for you.
 For readers unfamiliar with the term bespoke, it comes from the old days of tailoring.
 When a customer had come in to the tailor to select a piece of cloth for his garment, the cloth had “been spoken for”, that is to say that the piece was earmarked for that particular customer.
 After that the process of tailoring the customer’s garments began.

 Every bespoke order starts with the creation of a unique pattern for every single customer.
 The pattern is generated by means of a measuring tape and an experienced tailor who carefully examines the customer’s three dimensional properties.
 Are shoulders sloping, do the shoulder blades stand out, does the customer have a pronounced forward belly for instance; these are dimensions that are hard to capture with a measuring tape only.
 Based on the measurements and observations from the first consultation, a pattern is created on several different pieces of paper so that the cutter can place them onto the cloth and cut out the components.
 Since some cloths have distinct patterns like stripes or checks, the cutting must follow a strict logic to ensure the best possible pattern matching across the seams.